builders-garden/brianker-bot/README.md

 ## 📡 webhooks

-### `POST /webhooks/nominations`
+### `POST /webhooks/farcaster`

-this endpoint is used to receive the nominations from warpcast and to generate a tx from the cast.
+this endpoint is used to receive the mentions from warpcast and twitter and to generate a tx from the cast.

 ```